mfikes/fifth-postulate/README.md

 Given this, I tried an experiment where I modified the number of agents being used by the compiler.
 (By default it is 2 more than the number of cores.)
 You can see that things roughly linearly scale out to 4 agents, but then start to level off at less than a 7x speedup as you go out beyond 8 agents.

+A theory is that things become bandwidth constrained by the GC subsystem in the VM and then additional cores don't make things go any faster.

 <img src="speedup.jpg"/>